aki2o/vba-porter/README.md

 This is a addin of Excel.
 This addin provides the menu which import/export/run your VBA component, (Standard/Class/Form module), on Visual Basic Editor.

+You can do the following by this addin.

+* Doing the version management, (ex.
+SVN), for VBA
+* Coding VBA on the editor other than Visual Basic Editor

 Feature